priiiiyo/PriiiiyoGSIs/README.md

 ## Welcome to my area, imma may help may no but m a big nub
-    Fell free to use but at least gib credits for all peru's that work hard for you!
+    Feel free to use but at least gib credits for all peru's that work hard for you!

 ## Credits
     This repo is just a clone from peru's everywhere and kang from them